States Where Nurse Practitioners Can Open Their Own Practice

 Insurance

-You’ll need malpractice insurance for an independent healthcare provider and business insurance to protect your business assets.
+You’ll need malpractice insurance for an independent healthcare provider and business insurance to protect your assets.
 You may want to consider cyber insurance to protect your practice against the consequences of hacking.

 Cash Flow and Billing

-You will need to determine if you are taking insurance, Medicare, and Medicaid, or will the practice be self-pay only.
-Which private insurance companies will you work with?
 Consider the billing and payment software you’ll use.
 Will you outsource billing initially or hire someone?
 Since expenses likely outsource income for at least six months, you may want to consider having a part-time job until the practice is profitable.

 Leverage Social Media